ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 10. Is the quota-policy definition {{quota-policy}} too complex?

-    The only runtime value that should be usable is the first element of the list, so for the following header:
+    The key runtime value is the first element of the list, the others are informative.
+    So for the following header:

     ```
     RateLimit-Limit: 100, 100; window=60;burst=1000;comment="sliding window", 5000;window=3600;burst=0;comment="fixed window"
     ```

-    the actual value referencing the lowest limit is `100`
+    the key value is the one referencing the lowest limit: `100` You can always return the simplest form of the 3 headers

+    ```
+    RateLimit-Limit: 100
+    RateLimit-Remaining: 50
+    RateLimit-Reset: 60
+    ```